 New organic-inorganic metal halide perovskite materials emerged

 recently as active materials in photovoltaic cells exceeding power

-conversion efficiencies of 16%.
-Our group has unravelled the
+conversion efficiencies of 25%.
+Our group has been at the forefront

 ultrafast dynamics governing the charge carrier motion and